- Purchase the complete Expat Arrivals Seoul Guide (PDF)

 Although Seoul is large and densely populated, there is usually a subway stop within a 10-minute walk of anywhere an expat might want to go within the city.
 As a result, it's possible to navigate the city through a combination of walking and riding the subway.

 The city itself occupies a relatively large area, making it impossible to cover more than a tiny portion of it on foot.
-The networks of roads and back alleys can also be confusing to travel through, so it's best for walking expats to orientate themselves by taking note of major landmarks.
+The networks of roads and back alleys can also be confusing to travel through, so it's best to take note of major landmarks.

 Further reading